 Here some common household flours you can typically find at grocery stores.

-- All-Purpose Flour: The flour that you’ll find in most kitchens and all store shelves.
+- All-Purpose Flour: Let’s start our flour guide with the most-widely used flour – Maida, known as All-Purpose Flour.
+The flour that you’ll find in most kitchens and all store shelves.
 All-purpose flour is made from wheat crops, it contains the seed’s endosperm, which means it is more shelf-stable and will last longer than whole wheat flour.

 - Amaranth Flour: This flour is ground from an ancient seed.
 It has a high level of complete protein, including lysine.
 Amaranth flour is considered to be an excellent thickener for sauces, gravies, soups and is also used in baked goods.